-During the 2011 Community Health Assessment, county health data information was collected from community health resources as recommended by the Community Health Assessment Standards and Instructions.
-Committee members compiled the information and reviewed a wide variety of quantitative data, highlighting areas of significance.
+During the 2013 Community Health Assessment Process, county data information was collected from community health resources.
+Committee members of the CHA Team compiled the information and reviewed a wide variety of quantitative data, highlighting areas of significance.
 This data was placed into the following categories: